icyphox/site/pages/blog/digital-minimalism.md

 subject.
 But this is inherently different, since it's _my_ opinion on the matter, and _my_ technique(s) to achieve "digital minimalism".

-According to me, minimalism can be acheived on two primary fronts -- the phone & the computer.
+According to me, minimalism can be achieved on two primary fronts -- the phone & the computer.
 Let's start with the phone.
 The daily carry.
 The device that's on our person from when we get out of bed, till we get back in bed.